As I'm sure you know, Christmas Eve is the most exciting night of the year for many children. They stay up later than usual - too excited to sleep.

 We were all ready for Christmas, only we weren't feeling excited.
 We were exhausted.
 We didn't want to stay up.
 We just wanted to go to bed and get a good night's sleep.
 But we knew we wouldn't.

-You see, my daughter Elara has had severe sleep problems since she was five months old.
-Elara, who's two, has cerebral palsy.
-Having raised four girls already, we thought we could cope with anything.
+You see, my daughter Elara has had severe sleep problems since she was 5 months old.
+Elara, who's 2, has cerebral palsy.
+Having raised 4 girls already, we thought we could cope with anything.
 But we couldn't cope with severe sleep deprivation.

-At its worst, we were woken seven or eight times a night.
+At its worst, we were woken 7 or 8 times a night.
 You feel terrible.
 Fuzzy-headed.
 Tearful.
 On edge.
 I dreaded going to bed because it felt pointless.

 It felt like a battle that was never going to end